Relativistic slowing down shocks as sources of GRB lag

 The perturbed magnetic field represents the traditional picture based on the concept of magnetic scattering centres.
 It is simulated by the small amplitude particle momentum scattering within a cone with angular opening $\Delta\Omega$ less than the particle anisotropy $\sim 1/\gamma$, where $\gamma$ is the Lorentz factor of the shock.
 The particle momentum scattering distribution is uniform within the cone.
 For each $\Delta\Omega$ the adequate mean time between scatterings was chosen to keep the same magnetic field perturbations pattern.

-The pattern is characterised by a value of the parameter $Q$ defined in Section \ref{sec:Cracow}.
-In this Section we use more convenient parameter to work with.
+The pattern is characterised by a value of the parameter $Q$ defined in section \ref{sec:Cracow}.
+In this section we use more convenient parameter to work with.
 We have defined $C=-\log_{10} Q$.
-If $C$ determines magnetic field fluctuations upstream of an ultrarelativistic shock moving with a constant velocity, then with growing $C$ particles are able to accelerate to higher energies in Cracow acceleration.
+If $C$ determines electromagnetic field perturbations pattern upstream of an ultrarelativistic shock moving with a constant velocity, then with growing $C$ particles are able to accelerate to higher energies in Cracow acceleration.

 Particle momenta are measured in the unit of any momentum $p_0$.
 We have applied seed particles momenta equal to $0.1$ because of computational reasons, so that the value $\log_{10}(p)=1$ means that the seed particle momentum was increased hundred times.